yuehaowong/devOpsDemo/README-DOCKER.md

     - Create an [ENTRYPOINT](https://medium.freecodecamp.org/docker-entrypoint-cmd-dockerfile-best-practices-abc591c30e21) where you'll run `node ./server/server.js`

-1. Build the docker image from the Dockerfile
+1. Build the docker image from Dockerfile-prod

     Tag the image as mm-prod so it will be easy to recognize and reference.
-By default, Docker will look for the Dockerfile in the current directory.
-That's also where we'll tell it to build the image.
+Tell it to use  Dockerfile-prod for configuration and finally tell it to build in the current directory with `.`.

-    `docker build -t [orgname]/mm-prod .`
+    `docker build -t [orgname]/mm-prod -f Dockerfile-prod .`

     We can verify that the image has been created by listing the docker images on your machine.